 - What are you looking for in the applicants?

-- What should the Statement of Purpose include?
+- What should the Personal Statement (statement of purpose) include?

-- Can I start the program in Spring semester?
-When are the applications due?
+- Can I start the program in the spring semester?

 - About what percent of applicants do you accept?